bitloops/bitloops-language/documentation/docs/reference/usecase.md

 ---
 sidebar_label: UseCase
-title: Bitloops Language - UseCase - Basic Syntax
+title: Use Case - Basic Syntax
 description: UseCase syntax on Bitloops Language - Use Cases define the main features of an application and coordinate the execution of tasks by entities, domain services and any other code in the system.
 keywords: [bitloops, bitloops language, basic syntax, programming language, variables, types, objects, data types, classes, interfaces, modules, functions, loops, services]
 ---